Hypermobility and Sleep

 The Autonomic Nervous System

-To further understand the relationship between sleep disturbances and hypermobility disorders, we must consider the role that the Autonomic Nervous System plays.
-A normally functioning ANS continuously “fine-tunes” body systems, in response to both internal and external stimuli, in order to maintain homeostasis.
-When not functioning properly, which is common in people with hypermobility disorders, the ANS is unable to keep the body in a steady state, further contributing to fatigue and decreased quality of life by ways of affecting the natural sleep cycle.
+To further understand the relationship between sleep disturbances and hypermobility disorders, we must consider the role of the Autonomic Nervous System.
+A normally functioning ANS continuously “fine-tunes” body systems in response to both internal and external stimuli to maintain homeostasis.
+When not functioning properly, which is common in people with hypermobility disorders, the ANS is unable to keep the body in a steady state, further contributing to fatigue and decreased quality of life by affecting the natural sleep cycle.

 Likewise, I want to draw your attention to something that gets missed a lot of the time: Thoracic outlet syndrome(TOS)

-We have noticed that the vast majority of our hypermobile clients with severe Dsyautonomia, have to some degree, Thoracic outlet syndrome.
+We have noticed that the vast majority of our hypermobile clients with severe dysautonomia have, to some degree, Thoracic outlet syndrome.

-TOS is prevalent in a lot of those with Postural Orthostatic Tachycardia Syndrome (POTS), another dysautonomia condition commonly associated with Ehlers Danlos syndrome.
+TOS is prevalent in a lot of those with Postural Orthostatic Tachycardia Syndrome (POTS), another dysautonomia condition commonly associated with Ehlers-Danloslos syndrome.

-Thoracic outlet syndrome (TOS) refers to a constellation of symptoms resulting from neurovascular compression at the thoracic outlet, causing some combination of pain in the neck and upper extremities, weakness, sensory loss, paresthesia, swelling, and even discolouration.
-What classification of TOS you receive, depends on the anatomical structure that is being compressed: venous compression of the Subclavian vein, arterial compression of the subclavian artery, and neurogenic compression of the brachial plexus.
+Thoracic outlet syndrome (TOS) is a constellation of symptoms resulting from neurovascular compression at the thoracic outlet, causing some combination of pain in the neck and upper extremities, weakness, sensory loss, paresthesia, swelling, and even discolouration.
+What classification of TOS you receive depends on the anatomical structure that is being compressed: venous compression of the Subclavian vein, arterial compression of the subclavian artery, and neurogenic compression of the brachial plexus.

-It’s not a mad assumption to think that compression of vascular and Neurogenic structures is going to cause some issues with sleep.
-Pins and needles, radiating pain and weakness are all contenders to affect your sleep.
-Likewise, compression of sympathetic fibres forming the cardiac plexus may up cardiac sympathetic activity and result in nighttime heart palpitations.
+It’s not a mad assumption to think that compression of vascular and Neurogenic structures will cause sleep issues.
+Pins and needles, radiating pain, and weakness are all contenders for affecting sleep.
+Likewise, compression of sympathetic fibres forming the cardiac plexus may increase cardiac sympathetic activity and result in nighttime heart palpitations.

-So, It is important to avoid sleeping positions that increase the pressure on the outlet if you do have TOS.
-Generally, we recommend sleeping on your back or with two pillows on the affected side to prevent compression of the outlet.
+If you do have TOS, it is important to avoid sleeping positions that increase the pressure on the outlet.
+Generally, we recommend sleeping on your back or with two pillows on the affected side to prevent outlet compression.
 Likewise, KT tape may be a good idea!

-Whilst KT tape gets a lot of praise, when in fact it likely doesn’t do anything of what it claims (more on that here), some studies do show that KT tape can provide benefits in terms of relieving pain and paresthesia, as well as improving the upper limb function and quality of life in those with TOS.
+Whilst KT tape gets a lot of praise, when in fact it likely doesn’t do anything of what it claims (more on that here), some studies do show that it can provide benefits in terms of relieving pain and paresthesia and improving upper limb function and quality of life in those with TOS.
 So that’s something.

 Bruising and sore spots

-Due to the increased fragility of dermal blood capillaries and poor structural integrity of the skin, easy bruising is often seen as a hallmark of many subsets of Ehlers Danlos syndrome, including the hypermobility type.
+Due to the increased fragility of dermal blood capillaries and poor structural integrity of the skin, easy bruising is often seen as a hallmark of many subsets of Ehlers-Danloslos syndrome, including the hypermobility type.

 Certain sleeping positions may cause you to bruise or develop sore spots if your mattress is too hard.
 Yet, too soft a mattress can lead to uncomfortable sleeping positions and stiffness the next day.
-There are many “chicken and the egg” scenarios with hypermobility and sleep, and unfortunately, this is yet another one.
-So, with all of the above in mind, let’s take a look at the different things for us to consider when trying to sleep with hypermobility and Ehlers Danlos syndrome.
+There are many “chicken and the egg” scenarios with hypermobility and sleep; unfortunately, this is yet another one.
+So, with all of the above in mind, let’s take a look at the different things to consider when trying to sleep with hypermobility and Ehlers-Danlos syndrome.

 Sleep positions for those with Hypermobility and EDS

 One of the first things we should look at is sleep positions.
 If you’re going to be lying in bed for 8 hours, you need to be in a comfortable position and a position that isn’t going to cause issues.
-Depending on you as an individual, with individual joints and specific issues affected by hypermobility, you’re going to need a sleep position that works best for you and your issues (a video on this later to help you).
+Depending on you as an individual, with individual joints and specific issues affected by hypermobility, you will need a sleep position that works best for you and your issues (a video on this later to help you).

-Some people may find that sleeping on their left side helps with gastric issues and allows for a night of better sleep, but for someone with recurring shoulder subluxations, this may be the worst position to sleep in.
+Some people may find that sleeping on their left side helps with gastric issues and allows for a night of better sleep, but this may be the worst position to sleep in for someone with recurring shoulder subluxations.

 Whilst the side sleeping position seems to be the most popular for the general population, what do those with EDS and hypermobility find as the most comfortable positions?
 Now, there wasn’t a lot of data on this to look at.
-So, with no real data to speak of, we asked our hypermobile and EDS followers on our Facebook and Instagram pages.
+So, without real data, we asked our hypermobile and EDS followers on our Facebook and Instagram pages.

 The results